-Park Center, Inc. is a CARF-accredited, non-profit counseling and psychiatric center celebrating over 30 years of excellence in behavioral health education.
+Park Center, Inc. is a Joint Commision -accredited, non-profit counseling and psychiatric center celebrating over 30 years of excellence in behavioral health education.
 Park Center's Professional Training Series (PTS) offers intermediate to advanced level workshops led by national and international experts in mental health and addictions.
 The goal of the PTS is to enhance professional competency and effectiveness by focusing on evidence-based or best practices in the field.
 Continuing education credit is available for social workers, addiction counselors, mental health counselors, marriage and family therapists, psychologists and Indiana law enforcement personnel.
 If you would like to join our mail list to receive our workshop e-flyers and our Continuing Education Highlights (CEH) newsletter, you can sign up below.

-2015 Professional Training Series Workshops
+2016 Professional Training Series Workshops

 Use this Registration Form to enroll in workshops